 This is what the rule of thirds looks like:

 How to Use it

-In the photos below, instead of merely taking a symmetrical photo, which would have been easy, but boring, I decided to have the horizon intersect with the top third line in the frame.
-This change in perspective again adds depth to the photo and grabs your attention with an interesting foreground.
+In the photos below, instead of taking a symmetrical photo, which would have been easy and boring, I decided to intersect the horizon with the top third line in the frame.
+This change in perspective also adds depth to the photo and grabs your attention with an interesting foreground.

-The photo below has the subject looking inwards, creating depth and interest, but it also has vertical lines that line up with one third of the photo.
-This helps to maintain a good balance in the photo and ensure the the space to the right of the subject is not wasted.
+The photo below has the subject looking inwards, creating depth and interest, as well as vertical lines that line up with one third of the photo.
+This helps to maintain a good balance and ensures the space to the right of the subject is not wasted.